Henri, Count of Paris (born 1908): Dauphin in pretence

-In 1926, Henri became the Dauphin of France in pretence when his father became the Orléanist claimant to the defunct throne upon the death of his maternal uncle, Philippe, Duke of Orleans.
+In 1926, Henri became the Dauphin of France in pretence when his father became the Orléanist claimant to the defunct throne upon the death of his maternal uncle, Prince Philippe, Duke of Orléans.

 In 1939, after being refused admission to both the French and the British armed forces, Henri was allowed to join the French Foreign Legion.
 As a member of the Legion, he participated in the Second World War and the Algerian War for Independence.

 Orléanist pretender

 World War II

 Henri became pretender to the defunct French throne on 25 August 1940 when his father died.
 As the Fall of France had occurred about two months earlier, much of his early reign in pretence was marked by World War II.

-Henri was a "gentlemen farmer" in Morocco in the course of 1942.
+Henri was a "gentleman farmer" in Morocco in the course of 1942.

-In mid-November 1942, after François Darlan's armistice with the Allied invaders of North Africa, Vichy intelligence official Henri d'Astier de la Vigerie attempted to promote a royalist coup (d'Astier had previously conspired with the Allies to aid the invasion).
+In mid-November 1942, after Admiral François Darlan's armistice with the Allied invaders of North Africa, Vichy intelligence official Henri d'Astier de la Vigerie attempted to promote a royalist coup (d'Astier had previously conspired with the Allies to aid the invasion).
 D'Astier proposed to his friend Ridgeway Knight about the possibility of this coup, asking what "would you Americans think if the Comte de Paris appeared on the scene?"
 He proposed that Henri would appear to head a French government composed of all political tendencies, and maintain "neutrality until the day comes when the French nation can freely decide for itself."
-Ridgeway was taken aback by the proposal, but was unaware that d'Astier's colleagues, Abbé Cordier and Master-Sergeant Sabatier (a French instructor at an OSS-SOE camp in Algiers), secretly brought Henri from Morocco to d'Astier's apartment in Algiers.
-The plan was supposedly backed by the presidents of three Algerian conseils generaux, who had signed a joint letter urging the admiral to resign in favour of this plan.
+Ridgeway was taken aback by the proposal, but was unaware that d'Astier's colleagues, Abbé Cordier and Master-Sergeant Sabatier (a French instructor at an OSS-SOE camp in Algiers), had secretly brought Henri from Morocco to d'Astier's apartment in Algiers.
+The plan was supposedly backed by the presidents of three Algerian conseils generaux, who had signed a joint letter urging Darlan to resign in favour of this plan.
 Both Darlan and U.S. General Eisenhower nixed the idea, however, with Darlan ignoring the letters and Eisenhower having given a firm "no" after hearing about the plan.
 Darlan was assassinated by Fernand Bonnier de La Chapelle, a pro-Orléanist member of the French Resistance, on 24 December 1942.